Kyanlulw/NMT/README.md

-# English-Vietnamese Machine Translation Project 🇻🇳🇺🇸
+# English-Vietnamese Machine Translation Project and Medical-VLSP dataset LLM finetune for Machine Translation

 This repository contains the implementation of English-Vietnamese machine translation systems using two different approaches:
 1.  **Fundamental Approach:** Training a Transformer model from scratch using PyTorch and Accelerate.